jejacks0n/teaspoon/README.md

 The goal is to be simple, while still providing the most complete Javascript testing solution for Rails.

 Teaspoon takes advantage of the asset pipeline.
-And ships with support for Jasmine, Mocha, QUnit, and experimentally Angular.
+And ships with support for Jasmine, Mocha, and QUnit.

 Ok, another Javascript test runner, right?
 Yeah, that's tough, but we're pretty confident Teaspoon is one of the nicest and most full featured you'll find at the moment.
 And if you disagree, let us know and we'll likely fix whatever it is that you didn't like.